hkantt/pymglf/README.md

 This is an attempt to create a structured framework for development of applications of any complexity within Python.
-This framework uses ModernGL as an interface between Python and the GPU and GLFW for window management, event handling and resource management.
+This framework uses ModernGL as an interface between Python and the GPU and GLFW for window management and event handling.
 ImGui support has been provided.

 ## Installation
 PyMGLF shall be cloned/downloaded and extracted as it is.
 This is NOT a Python library.<br>